- Transfers: return airport transfers

 Heading into the mountains, you will journey to Fish Lake.
 Along the trail, the guide will point out tracks of the many animals that call this place home, including two packs of wolves that live in the mountains around Whitehorse.
 Driving through the snow-covered spruce forest and onto the frozen lake, you’ll get to see some incredible scenery.Read more about this activity

 You will stop for a light snack and hot drinks during the tour, offering you a chance to rest and savour the beautiful landscape that you are in.
-Starting at approximately 12 pm, the tour will last for around four to five hours in total (with 2.5-3 hours of snowmobiling), riding two people per snowmobile.
+The meeting point for this activity is a short walk from your hotel and it will start at approximately 12 pm, the tour will last for around four to five hours in total (with 2.5-3 hours of snowmobiling), riding two people per snowmobile.
 Drivers must be 18 years or older and hold a valid driver’s licence.
 Please note, although there is no minimum height for a driver or passenger, it is at the guide’s discretion as to whether or not you are able to drive the snowmobile.
 If not, you will ride as a passenger.

-Following your tour, you will be transferred back to your hotel in Whitehorse, arriving at approximately 5 pm.
+You will return to Whitehorse at approximately 5 pm.
 This tour requires a minimum of 2 people and is available on days 4 and 5 of your holiday.

 Image credit: Arctic Range Adventure